guillemontecinos/itp_fall_2018_animation/blog.md

 # Animation Blog
 *by Guillermo Montecinos, NYU ITP Fall 2018*

+This document and the contents stored in this repo corresponds to the class of Animation with the teacher [Marianne Petit](http://www.mariannepetit.com/), at NYU ITP taken during the 2018 Fall term.

 ## Week 1 - Stop Motion
 For the animation class first assignment we were committed to develop a motion animation, project in which I collaborated with [Idit Barak](https://wp.nyu.edu/iditbarak/category/class-work/cl-animation/) and [David Azar](https://www.davidazar.mx/blog/first-animation-ever).